Shravan-SDVE/Shravan-SDVE/README.md

 </p>

 ## 🚀 About Me
-I'm a Senior Business Intelligence Engineer With 9+ years in IT and 7+ years specializing in Power BI and Business Intelligence, I'm passionate about helping businesses make sense of their data.
-I enjoy transforming complex, messy datasets into clear stories and actionable insights.
+Results-driven **Senior Business Intelligence Engineer** with **9+ years in IT** and **7+ years specializing in Power BI & enterprise analytics**.
+I've supported **10+ enterprise clients and 2,500+ active users** across **14 diverse data sources**, turning messy, complex datasets into dashboards that leaders actually use to make decisions.

-When I'm not working with data, I enjoy Playing Cricket, Reading Books, Astrology, Understanding Cosmos.
-I love the "aha!" moment when data reveals something new and useful.
+I design end-to-end BI solutions — from data modeling and DAX to CI/CD analytics, ITSM telemetry, and AI-adoption tracking — and I love that "aha!" moment when data reveals something new.

+Outside of work: 🏏 Cricket · 📚 Reading · ✨ Astrology · 🌌 Understanding the Cosmos

 #### 🛠️ Tech Stack & Skills
 * *Business Intelligence & Visualization:* Power BI, DAX, Power Query, Tabular Models